Family in Azerbaijan: Laws

-The laws on "Family agriculture", "Children's rights", "Prevention of limitations on disabled children and their health, Rehabilitation and social protection of disabled children", "Social protection of children who lost their parents", "Nutrition of infants and young children", "About compulsory dispensary for children”, The "Transnational organized crime" of UN", Convention on the prevention, suppression and punishment of human trafficking, especially women and children", "on Approval of the protocols against illegal crossing of migrants by land, sea and air ", “about the citizenship of a married woman ", "on regulation of human rights and freedom in the Azerbaijani Republic, " About social services for the elderly", "on the legal status of children born out of wedlock "," On social protection of families with children "and others have been accepted.
+Laws related to family agriculture, children's rights, prevention of limitations on disabled children and their health, rehabilitation and social protection of disabled children, social protection of children who lost their parents, nutrition of infants and young children, about compulsory dispensary for children, the transnational organized crime of UN, convention on the prevention, suppression and punishment of human trafficking (especially women and children), on approval of the protocols against illegal crossing of migrants by land, sea and air, about the citizenship of a married woman, on regulation of human rights and freedom in the Azerbaijani Republic, about social services for the elderly, on the legal status of children born out of wedlock, on social protection of families with children and others have been accepted.

 The Code of Azerbaijani family

 This Code defines standards governing the establishment and strengthening of family relationships, the principles of breaking relationships, the rights and duties of family members, the responsibilities of public authorities in this field, as well as the rules of state registration of civil status acts, in accordance with the fundamental human and civil rights and freedom envisaged in the Constitution of the Republic of Azerbaijan.